Part of the Gay Charlotte Guide — bars, events & things to do.

 Charlotte's gay nightlife clusters in two areas: South End, just south of Uptown along the Blue Line, and NoDa, the arts district northeast of center city.
 During Pride weekend, all of them run extended hours and special programming.

 Northeast of Uptown, NoDa and Plaza Midwood bring the artsy, come-as-you-are side of the scene.
-Chasers is NoDa's LGBTQ+ dance-and-drag club, open late all Pride weekend with doors at 10 PM.
-Petra's is the beloved dive-cabaret piano-and-karaoke spot, and Plaza Midwood's White Rabbit is the go-to gay boutique for gear and gifts.
+Chasers is NoDa's LGBTQ+ dance-and-drag club and the busiest room outside Uptown all weekend, with three ticketed Pride parties running Friday through Sunday.
+Petra's, over in Plaza Midwood, is the beloved dive-cabaret piano-and-karaoke spot, and White Rabbit on Central Avenue is the go-to gay boutique for gear and gifts.

-Charlotte's bear, leather, and Latin crowds have their own home base.
-The Woodshed is the bear-and-leather bar southwest of Uptown, Azucar brings Latin music and drag to East Charlotte, and Eros is the men's spa in the same corridor.
+Charlotte's bear, leather, and Latin crowds have their own home bases, and they sit well apart from each other.
+The Woodshed is the bear-and-leather bar on Queen City Drive west of Uptown, Azucar brings Latin music and drag to East Independence Boulevard, and Eros is the men's spa out on Nations Ford Road on the south side.
+Plan on driving or a rideshare for all three.

 Pro Tip